newhavenrb/conferences/The-RSpec-Toolbox.md

 ```

 * Used in output at command line, etc.
-* rspec has formatter methods
+* rspec has formatter methods (there's an protocol with an interface)